 Consignment shops typically take steep cuts of the final selling price, but they will also take care of listing and advertising your items for sale.
 There are also apps out there that have similar on-demand services, which may earn you more cash depending on how they split their fees.
 AptDeco is one such service, with a maximum cut of 30% on your final sale.
 You can also find a good payment split on Chairish, though their listings are limited to—you guessed it—chairs.
 The app known as Trove is a friendly way to browse or list furniture.
 Even artisans on Etsy are willing to buy secondhand furniture, especially to refurbish for their own storefront.
 Other sites for classified ads can also be a great way to get eyeballs on your listings, such as Oodle and eBay.

 Whether you can’t find a reliable buyer or you simply want to give another person the chance to love the furniture that once made your house a home, consider a donation.
 Other than the fuzzy feeling of the kind gesture, you may also earn yourself a tax credit.
 Also, most donation centers will send a crew to haul your items away; you should inquire with the organization of your choosing.
-Some options that you may already know: Goodwill, ReStore by Habitat for Humanity, and the Salvation Army.
+Some options that you may already know: Goodwill, Habitat ReStores, and the Salvation Army.

 As with your selling options, there are apps that will help you donate your items.
 GoShare operates like a hauling service, where they will take your things to the donation center for a fee.
 DonationTown will take all the guesswork out of the process, matching you with donation centers close to your ZIP code.
 Pick Up Please is another reliable option, though they will only pick up items small and light enough for just one person to carry.